neotericdesign/rehearsal/README.md

 # Rehearsal

+Do you host sites on a staging server during development for client & team review?

+Can't remember that http basic auth code you're supposed to use?

+Do you forget to guard it behind a Rails.env conditional, or remove the code before production?

-This gem enables drop-in HTTP basic auth for Rails apps
+This gem provides an easy-to-remember method for using HTTP Basic Auth in a designated Rails environment.

-You also get a `rehearsal_banner` view helper
+It also comes with a simple view helper for displaying a banner to your visitors in that environment.

 ## Installation